 - Illinois Invasive Species Symposium (2020 presentations, 2019 presentations)

 - S.A.W.W.
 Certified Chainsaw Safety and Directional Felling Training

 - Backyard Maple Syrup Workshop

-- Spring Webinar Series
+- Spring Webinar Series (webinar recordings)

 The Illinois Extension Forestry Program is supported, in part, through the USDA's National Institute of Food and Agriculture's Renewable Resources Extension Act (RREA).
 Each year, Illinois Extension Forestry produces a summary that highlights some of the programs and activities supported through the RREA program.